ivanxavier7/three.js/README.md

 ### 4.5.3 - ShadowMap Algorithms

-### Algorithms in order of increasing performance and decreasing quality
+Algorithms in order of increasing performance and decreasing quality:
 * BasicShadowMaps
 * PCFShadowMap
 * PCFSoftShadowMap